Construction is Underway!

 It is almost incomprehensible to our western minds that this monumental effort by a workforce of over 50 men will produce a building within 3 to 4 months.
 But when completed, this building with its eco-conscious design and the adaptation of seismic construction techniques will provide a safe, warm and protective shelter, a new kitchen and dining room, modern sanitary facilities and beautiful spaces for study and practice for both the resident nuns and those visiting from other convents.
 It will also provide a place to gather and celebrate Tibetan/Sherpa culture and Buddhist traditions for the people living within the Everest region.
 And most importantly, it will renew, revitalize and celebrate a special place realized long ago as one of the most sacred places in the Nepal Himalaya.

 The head monk representing the Abbott at the Tengboche monastery presides over the dedication ceremony

 With the help of private donors, corporate funding and support from Architects Without Borders, Dan Mazur and SummitClimb, Altruistic Odyssey and a most generous grant from the Pema Chodron Foundation, we have been able to fund the construction of the new building at Deboche.
-As we celebrate this new beginning for Deboche, we are still in need of funds to buy and install equipment and furnishings for the interior spaces for the convent.
-We ask you to consider making a contribution to help us with the completion of this important work.
-On behalf of the Board of Directors, our Sherpa friends in the Khumbu, the village of Deboche and its surrounding neighbors and most importantly the Anis of the Deboche Convent, we are grateful for your kind consideration of this request.
+As we celebrate this new beginning for Deboche, we are still in need of funds to finish the interior spaces of the convent.
+Please consider making a contribution to help us with the completion of this important work.
+On behalf of the Board of Directors, our Sherpa friends in the Khumbu, the village of Deboche and its surrounding neighbors and, most importantly, the Anis of the Deboche Convent, we are grateful for your kind consideration of this request.